cosmos72/gomacro/README.md

-  Note: your programs **don't** need to be LGPL as gomacro: they can keep their license, be it commercial, BSD, MIT, GPL or (almost) anything else (read https://www.gnu.org/licenses/lgpl-3.0.en.html section 4 for the legal details). and using gomacro in your programs does **not** force you to distribute their source code.
+  Note: your programs **don't** need to be LGPL as gomacro: they can keep their license, be it commercial, BSD, MIT, GPL or (almost) anything else (read https://www.gnu.org/licenses/lgpl-3.0.en.html section 4 for the legal details).

+  Using gomacro in your programs does **not** force you to distribute their source code.

 * a way to execute Go source code on-the-fly without a Go compiler: you can either run `gomacro FILENAME.go` (works on every supported platform)